 - If you have not been an ordinary member of the MCR before, this introduction will also be emailed to the Tutor for Graduates at St Catz who will also have to agree to your associate status.
 The MCR Committee will then arrange for a vote on your associate member status at an MCR open meeting.

-- If you are accepted to be an MCR associate member, there is a subscription of 2.067% of the graduate college fee per annum (£55.71 for the 2014/2015 academic year).
+- If you are accepted to be an MCR associate member, there is a subscription of 2.067% of the graduate college fee per annum.
 If the duration of your membership is for six calendar months or less, your membership fee will be adjusted to reflect this.
 You will be provided with details of the MCR bank account in order to make your payment, though alternative arrangements can also be made.

 - To gain access to the MCR you will need a swipe card.
 This is usually your bod card and those without a bod card may be given an internally produced card.
 Once accepted, you will be provided with details of how to arrange this.